YeunkSuzy/Dual_Domain_Learning/README.md

 Our approach first transforms the spatial domain image to the frequency domain by the ***fast Fourier transform (FFT)***.
 We then introduce two core modules, ***Amplitude Correction Module (ACM)*** and ***Phase Correction Module (PCM)***, which facilitate interactive learning of spatial and frequency domain information.

-Extensive experimental results performed on color and grayscale images have clearly demonstrated that our method achieves better results than the previous state-of-the-art methods.

 ## Model

 The architecture of our network, which consists of two main modules: